Alpheus ǃNaruseb: Political career

 ǃNaruseb joined SWAPO in 1975 at the age of 21.
 The next year he began working as a maintenance planner at the Rössing Uranium Mine in Arandis, which lasted until 1980.
 In that year, he became industrial relations officer at the Mine, which lasted until independence in 1990.
 During the run-up to independence the late 1980s, he was the internal SWAPO secretary for economic affairs.
 Following a stint as head organiser of mass organisations in SWAPO from 1990 to 1991, he joined the SWAPO central committee in that year.
 From 1992 to 2002, ǃNaruseb was the head of information and publicity in the SWAPO Party.
 He also was selected to the National Assembly in 1995.

 In 1997, ǃNaruseb was appointed deputy Minister of Fisheries and Marine Resources, which lasted until his move to deputy Minister of Justice in 2003.
 In 2005 he was promoted to Minister of Labour and Social Welfare under the newly elected president Hifikepunye Pohamba.
 In 2008, !Naruseb was shuffled to the post of Minister of Lands and Resettlement, replacing Jerry Ekandjo. ǃNaruseb expressed frustration at the pace of land reform in Namibia, suggesting that the law be changed to "prioritise the resettlement of the most needy".

 Under president Hage Geingob, ǃNaruseb was appointed as Minister of Works and Transport in March 2015. in 2018 he was shuffled to the post of Minister of Agriculture, Water and Forestry.
-He resigned from his political posts in 2020.
+He resigned from his political posts in 2020. ǃNaruseb was announced Chief Whip of the SWAPO Party in February 2026, a position previously held by Uahekua Herunga, who resigned from parliament and subsequently from his position as a Chief Whip and chairperson of House Committee.